-The papers greeted Brahms’ death with appropriate sadness.
-The Neues Wiener Journal began their report thus (my translation):
+The papers greeted Brahms’ death with appropriate sadness and sombre tones.
+The Neues Wiener Journal began their report thus (my rough translation):

 Music has suffered an irreplaceable loss.
 One of its giants – Johannes Brahms – is no more.

-The Neues Wiener Tagblatt struck a similar tone (my rough translation):
+The Neues Wiener Tagblatt struck a similar tone (also my rough translation):

 The entire musical world is in deep mourning: Johannes Brahms is no longer alive.
 This most important of musicians, the greatest of today’s composer of symphonies has been taken from them

 At 2.30pm on April 6th, Brahms’ coffin and funeral procession left the collecting point in front of Karlskirche for the Lutheran Stadtkirche church on Dorotheergasse in the centre of Vienna’s old town.